 How to Test for MTHFR Mutations and What to Do if You Have Them

-In my last article I talked about what MTHFR mutations are, why they matter, and how they’re connected to autoimmune disease, Hashimoto’s, Graves, and thyroid dysfunction.
-If you’re just joining me, be sure to check out the first article and then pop back over here.
+In my Part I of MTHFR mutations, I discussed what they are, why they matter, and how they’re connected to autoimmune disease, Hashimoto’s, Graves’, and thyroid dysfunction.

-Remember, my motto is knowledge is power and understanding your MTHFR status can be an empowering tool to take back control of your health! knowledge is power and understanding your MTHFR status can be an empowering tool to take back… Click To Tweet
+My motto is knowledge is power, and understanding your MTHFR status is an empowering tool to take back your health!

 How To Test for MTHFR Mutations?

-I strongly recommend that everyone get tested for MTHFR mutations, especially if you are a woman of childbearing age, as MTHFR has been found to increase the risk of miscarriage and birth defects, including Spina Bifida, or if you have a history of Hashimoto’s, Graves’ or any other autoimmune disease, since MTHFR contributes to those conditions.
+I strongly recommend that everyone gets tested for MTHFR mutations, especially women of childbearing age.
+MTHFR has been found to increase the risk of miscarriage and birth defects, including Spina Bifida.
+It is equally important if you have a history of Hashimoto’s, Graves’ or any other autoimmune disease, as MTHFR contributes to those conditions as well.

-I also encourage my patients who have newborns or young children to test for MTHFR as well.
-Determining which vaccines your child receives and at what schedule is a personal choice, and knowing your child’s MTHFR status, and what impact the vaccines might have on their health, is an important part of that choice.
-Being a new mother myself, testing Elle for MTHFR was high on my priority list.
+Additionally, I encourage those who have newborns or young children to have them tested for MTHFR mutations.
+Determining which vaccines your child receives and when they receive them is a personal choice.
+Knowing your child’s MTHFR status, and how the vaccines may impact their health, is an important part of the decision.
+As a mother, testing Elle for MTHFR was high on my priority list.

-Here’s a quick theoretical illustration of how MTHFR mutations affect your ability to detoxify, as a reminder for why it’s so important to know your MTHFR status.
-(For an in-depth explanation, check out my first article on this topic).
+This theoretical illustration of how MTHFR mutations affect your ability to detoxify demonstrates why it is so important for you to know your MTHFR status.

-Lab testing to check for MTHFR mutations used to be costly, require a prescription and a blood sample, however, these days genetic testing is much more affordable, accessible and convenient.
+Lab testing to check for MTHFR mutations used to be costly, and required a prescription and a blood sample.
+However, genetic testing is now much more affordable, accessible, and convenient.

-I recently discovered a new company called dnalife® that offers genetic SNP testing with just a mouth swab instead of saliva (which is much easier for babies and it is what I used for Elle).
-The test checks for fewer SNPs than 23andme, however it does deliver all of the data in a format that you or your doctor can easily read and understand.
-The downside is that typically need a functional medicine physician to order it for you.
+I discovered a company called dnalife® that offers genetic SNP testing with just a mouth swab instead of saliva samples (which is much easier for babies—it’s what I used for Elle).
+The test checks for fewer SNPs than 23andme yet delivers all of the data in a format that you or your doctor can easily interpret.
+This option usually requires a functional medicine physician to order it for you.

-However, as a favor to me dnalife® agreed to let you order your own MTHFR test here without a doctor’s order.
-If you want additional SNPs then you will need to ask your functional medicine doctor to order that for you and I would recommend getting the dnahealth profile (which is what I did for Elle).
+As a favor to me, dnalife® agreed to let you order your own MTHFR test without a doctor’s order.
+If you want additional SNPs, you need to ask your functional medicine doctor to order that for you.

-You of course can always ask your primary care physician to order a MTHFR blood test for you.
-I have found however, that most insurance companies do not cover this and you could be left with a $800-$1,000 bill.
+You, of course, can always ask your primary care physician to order an MTHFR blood test for you.
+Although, most insurance companies do not cover this and may leave you with an $800-$1,000 bill.

 As I mentioned earlier, the methylation process converts homocysteine into methionine.
-If you have one or more MTHFR mutations and your ability to methylate is reduced, your body won’t be able to convert as much of it, and you will typically have high levels of homocysteine in your blood (a high homocysteine typically means undermethylation however, a low homocysteine can indicate either over or under methylation).
+With one or more MTHFR mutations and a reduced ability to methylate, your body won’t be able to convert as much of it.
+This means you typically have high levels of homocysteine in your blood.
+High homocysteine is an indication of undermethylation, and low homocysteine can indicate either over or undermethylation.

-High homocysteine levels can negatively impact mental health and mood, and has been linked to cardiovascular disease, high blood pressure, the inability to detoxify (especially heavy metals), certain types of cancer and blood vessel damage.
+High homocysteine levels can negatively impact mental health and mood.
+It linked to cardiovascular disease, high blood pressure, an inability to detoxify, and blood vessel damage.

-If someone’s homocysteine level is elevated – above 10 umol/L, that tells me right away there is one mutation.
-If it’s as high as 18 umol/L, then that tells me there are likely two mutations.
-On the flip side of that, too low of a homocysteine level such as 2 – 4 umol/L can indicate that you are not methylating or you are over methylating, which can be just as problematic.
-An optimal homocysteine level is 6-9 umol/L.
+An optimal homocysteine level is 6-9 umol/L. If someone’s homocysteine level is elevated above 10 umol/L, there is one mutation.
+If it is as high as 18 umol/L, there are likely two mutations.
+On the flip side of that, too low of a homocysteine level such as 2 or 4 umol/L can indicate that you are not methylating or you are over methylating.
+Both undermethylation and over methylation are problematic.

 How to Overcome MTHFR Mutations